PyMVPA/PyMVPA/doc/source/tutorial4_classifiers.rst

 that it is possible to enable and access optional information that is offered by particular parts of the processing pipeline.

-However, we still have done little to adress one of the major questions in neuroscience research, that is: Where does the information come from?
-One possible apporach to this question is the topic of the :ref:`next tutorial part
+However, we still have done little to address one of the major questions in neuroscience research, that is: Where does the information come from?
+One possible approach to this question is the topic of the :ref:`next tutorial part
 <chap_tutorial5>`.

 ..
 Think about adding a demo of the classifiers warehouse.
   .. exercise::
-     Try doing the Z-Scoring beforce computing the mean samples per category.
+     Try doing the Z-Scoring before computing the mean samples per category.
      What happens to the generalization performance of the classifier?
      ANSWER: It becomes 100%!